 —

-- If you have questions please consult our new FAQs page before contacting us.
+- If you have questions, please consult our new FAQs page before contacting us.

-- WHAT: Providing an overview of pre-production process in detail, from research, casting, proposal writing, and taster-tape making through to funding and pitching.
+- WHAT: Providing an overview of the pre-production process in detail, from research, casting, proposal writing, and taster-tape making through to funding and pitching.

 WHERE: Online distance learning, take part in this class from your home with a computer/tablet.

-COURSE LEADER: Run by Chloe White, filmmaker who runs her own production company,Whalebone Films.
+COURSE LEADER: Run by Chloe White, a filmmaker who runs her own production company, Whalebone Films.

 WHAT YOU GET: Seminars and discussions with a professional filmmaker and business owner, and a thorough grounding in how to develop and produce your ideas.